 4. Cost of new software

 In the 2021 Florence State of the Industry Survey, 68% of research sites, sponsors, and CROs said they worried about the cost of new technology.
-In a May 2021 presentation to ACRP, Ken Getz of the Tufts Center for the Study of Drug Development also showed that unclear return on investment (ROI) was the number one concern about investing in technology for most organizations.
+A study conducted by Ken Getz of the Tufts Center for the Study of Drug Development also showed that unclear return on investment (ROI) was the number one concern about investing in technology for most organizations.